United Methodist Church: Full Communion

 The United Methodist Church is in full communion with the Evangelical Lutheran Church in America; the Moravian Church in North America (Northern and Southern Provinces);

 Pan-Methodist Churches which include The African Methodist Episcopal Church, The African Methodist Episcopal Zion Church, The African Union Methodist Protestant Church, The Christian Methodist Episcopal Church, The Union American Methodist Episcopal Church; and the Uniting Church in Sweden.
 The United Methodist Church also has a large number of churches in partnerships in "formal, ecumenical relationships approved by the General Conference" which are categorized as Concordat Churches, Affiliated Autonomous Churches, Affiliated United Churches, and Known Ecumenical Partner Churches Specific to European Central Conferences.
 While not using the exact wording, these relationships are closely akin to full communion, and include the Methodist Church of Great Britain and the United Church of Canada.

 The United Methodist Church approved full communion with the Episcopal Church at its Annual Conference on April 30, 2024.
 The agreement is awaiting approval by the Episcopal Church, which is not expected until 2027.
 Both churches are already in full communion with the Evangelical Lutheran Church in America and the Moravian Church in North America (Northern and Southern Provinces).

+In 1987, it signed an altar and pulpit fellowship agreement with the Evangelical Church in Germany.
+Its Swiss branch is a member of the Protestant Church of Switzerland.